Northern Nature and Environment

 The pleasant and modern city of Oulu is situated on the western coast of northern Finland, about 125 miles south of the Arctic Circle.
 Oulu is the leading educational, commercial, industrial, and administrative center in northern Finland.
 It is rich in culture and provides many opportunities for leisure activities including music festivals, concerts, art festivals, sports events, theater performances, and a unique music video festival each summer.
 Oulu also offers excellent travel connections to the rest of the country and world in general.

 The botany and zoology field courses take place in Oulu and also in two other locations.
 Please note: rubber boots are needed in the field courses as the conditions are too wet for hiking boots.
-Warm clothes, especially in May–June, are also necessary as the temperature may be as low as +3 degrees Celsius during the day.
+Warm and waterproof clothes are also necessary as there might be some cool days in June.

 On the Island of Hailuoto, just outside of Oulu: